Anshul-Sharma01/Trips-and-Memories/Readme.md

   - Users can create a friend list and accept friend requests from others.
   - Friends can be added as contributors to trip journals, facilitating collaboration on shared travel experiences.

-## Project Status 🚧
+# Project Status 🚧
-- The backend development is currently completed, including user authentication, time capsule creation, memories management, bucket list management, trip journals, and AI-generated stories.
-- The frontend development has not yet started.
+ **This project is now completed with both fronend and backend work**

 ## Technologies Used 💻
 - **Database:** MongoDB for data storage.